Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 Both studies concluded that the fruit was able to enhance the vitamin C concentration.
 This was able to reduce the symptoms of the patients, including decreasing wheezing, head congestion and duration of sore throat.

-4. Good for Vision and Prevention of Eye Disease
+4. Good for vision and prevention of eye disease

-Kiwi nutrition’s supply of lutein not only protects you from UV damage and signs of aging, but is also a powerful phytochemical that has been shown to prevent many diseases of the eye, including age-related macular degeneration.
-Research published in Critical Reviews in Food Science and Nutrition shows that lutein is able to protect the eye by filtering out damaging short-wavelength UV light.
+Kiwi nutrition’s supply of lutein not only protects you from UV damage and signs of aging, but it is also a powerful phytochemical that has been shown to prevent many diseases of the eye, including age-related macular degeneration.

 Along with lutein, kiwi fruit has a great supply of another carotenoid, vitamin A. Vitamin A has proved to be beneficial for optimum eye health.

-5. Aids in Digestion
+5. Aids in digestion

 The findings of the studies suggest that adding kiwi to patients’ diets introduces antioxidants and fiber.
 These are able to produce anti-inflammatory results, as well as overall improvements in bowel function.